 Can service charges be limited or capped?

-- Limits - Certain legal cases have indicated that a landlord may be limited in its ability to recover large service charges from a tenant to the extent that the lease is short term and the service relate to major structural costs.
+Where there is no express provision for limiting or capping the service charge in the lease, the service charge will fluctuate each year in line with what costs the landlord has incurred in providing the services.
+However, certain legal cases have indicated that a landlord may be limited in its ability to recover large service charges from a tenant to the extent that the lease is short term and the services relate to major structural costs.
 Landlords should be wary of relying on their ability to recover in such circumstances, as it may face legal challenge.

 A landlord should also be aware that if they own mixed use properties which include residential tenants, then more restrictive procedures will apply to any residential service charges.